 Kid friendly?
 Yes for both the lake and peak

 We reached the parking lot at 6:20am.
 It was nice and cool, about 60F.
+As of 2022, you need pay to park here.

 The trail starts just to the right of the campground entrance.